psychemedia/island-storynotes/carus-wilson/nurseries_of_vice_notes.md

 Saturday Night's Gazette

-THIS announces Royal to numerous public and private Acts of Parliament,amongst which are— an Act for lighting Newport, I.W. with gas.
+THIS announces Royal to numerous public and private Acts of Parliament, amongst which are— an Act for lighting Newport, I.W. with gas.

 https://www.legislation.gov.uk/ukla/Geo4/1-2/57/contents/enacted
 Newport (Isle of Wight) Gas Act 1821